I grew up around women playing Pinochle once a month.

 I always remember not being able to go to sleep on card party nights.
 My bedroom was the connecting wall to the living room where the ladies would all be "cackling" (as my brothers called it) until late hours.
 Plus, how can one possibly go to sleep when worrying if there would be pound cake with syrupy strawberries and Dream Whip, or lemon squares or Sarah Lee triple layer cake left over??!!!!
 Or how about the soda pop?
 WE never got pop!!
 Mom never bought it until card club night!!!

-My guy also has the same kind of memories of card club night at his house.
-His mom (my late mother-in-law) would take the sheets off the sofa and the wing back chair and put out the card club night throw pillows and have special desserts.
+B also has the same kind of memories of card club night at his house.
+His mom (my late mother-in-law) would take the sheets off the sofa and the wing back chair and put out the special reserve card club night throw pillows and have special desserts.
 He remembers sitting on the stairs peeking through the little window opening into the living room at his house along with his siblings.
 They would spy to see if their mom had served all the dessert they had seen in the kitchen which was NOT TO TOUCH!!
 Oh the suffering of little children!

 your card club night outfit??????